-Our home is a 5-bed Victorian house which was full of interesting original features when we moved in: doors, fireplaces, coving, corbels and 135 year old oven that is not functional anymore but more of a feature.
+Our home – a 5-bed Victorian house, was full of interesting original features when we moved in: doors, fireplaces, coving, corbels and 135 year old oven that is not functional anymore but more of a feature.
 There’s also a brick-walled side return built to match the original Victorian style.
 This meant we have space for a proper dining table in the kitchen area which is now an open plan kitchen-diner.

 Other than these, it was a blank canvas with plain bare walls everywhere.
 It’s a house that gets very little light being north-east facing.
 Although the walls were really light, all the spaces looked extremely dull – the muddy magnolia type dull, in the little light that it gets.